nucleus-uog/nucleus/README.md

 12. Run `docker-compose logs -f` to view the logs for the application.
 13. When finished, you can run `docker-compose down` to kill the containers.

+Any emails that the application would send are printed to the console.
+When testing the reset password, check there.

 ## Manual
 If you opt to run this manually, you'll need the following installed: